Varicose Vein Treatment (Endovenous Ablation of Varicose Veins)

-You will feel a slight pin prick when the local anesthetic is injected at the vein access site and during injection of the local anesthetic along the length of the vein.
+You will feel slight pinpricks as the local anesthetic is injected at the vein access site and along the length of the vein.

 This area will become numb within a short time.

 You may feel slight pressure when the catheter is inserted, but no serious discomfort.

-Injection of local anesthetic around the abnormal vein is the most bothersome part of the procedure because it usually requires multiple injections along the vein.
-Actual closure of the vein with laser or radiofrequency is usually not painful.
+Injection of local anesthetic around the vein is the most uncomfortable part of the procedure because it usually requires multiple injections along the vein.
+Actual closure of the vein with heat is usually not painful.
 Occasionally, some people report a smell or taste of something burning during the vein closure.

-Following the procedure, you will need to wear a gradient compression stocking to help reduce bruising, tenderness, and minimize the rare possibility that blood clots may form.
+After treatment, you will need to wear a gradient compression stocking.
+This will help reduce bruising, tenderness, and minimize the rare possibility that blood clots may form.

 You may resume your normal activity immediately, with the exception of air travel or prolonged sitting (such as a long car trip).
-You should remain active and not spend too much time in bed during the recovery period since this increases the chance of complications.
-However, strenuous physical activity should usually be avoided for some period of time following the procedure.
+Stay active and do not spend too much time in bed during the recovery period.
+Being idle may increase the chance of complications.
+However, you should avoid strenuous physical activity for some time following the procedure.

 Who interprets the results and how do I get them?

-A follow up ultrasound examination is essential in order to assess the treated vein and to check for adverse outcomes.
+A follow up ultrasound exam is necessary to assess the treated vein and to check for adverse outcomes.
 Within one week, the target vein should be successfully closed.
 Additional procedures (such as sclerotherapy or phlebectomy) may be necessary to treat associated veins.

 What are the benefits vs. risks?

 - No surgical incision is necessary—only a small nick in the skin that does not need stitches.

-- When compared with traditional vein stripping techniques, endovenous ablation is more effective, has fewer complications, and is associated with much less pain during recovery.
+- When compared with traditional vein stripping techniques, ablation is more effective, has fewer complications, and is associated with much less pain during recovery.

-- This procedure leaves virtually no scars because catheter placement requires skin openings of only a few millimeters, not large incisions.
+- This procedure leaves virtually no scars because catheter placement requires very small skin openings, not large incisions.

-- Endovenous ablation offers a less invasive alternative to standard surgery.
+- Ablation is less invasive than standard surgery.